volatusveritas/projector/PDJ/PDJ#-1.md

 a book.

 > Now you may ask: "Why eight?
 Is there any reason behind such a specific
-> choice?", and I shall answer, like the ones who know me should expect, that
+> choice?", and I shall answer, like the ones who know me well enough should
-> there is no particular motive for this number to have been chosen... besides
+> expect, that there is no particular motive for this number to have been
-> the fact it's the closest integer to ten which is a power of two, of course.
+> chosen... besides the fact it's the closest integer to ten which is a power
+> of two, of course.